Mind the Gap: Optimal and Equitable Encouragement Policies: Policy Optimization under Access Constraints

-\citep[Theorem 3]{agarwal2018reductions} gives out-of-sample generalization guarantees on the policy value and constraint violation achieved by the approximate saddle point output by the algorithm.
-The analysis is generic under rate assumptions on uniform convergence of policy and constraint values, summarized in the following assumption.
+We introduce the notation $\operatorname{REDFAIR}(\mathcal D,v_{DR},\delta,\hat d;\hat\eta)$ to refer to an invocation of the algorithm of \citep{agarwal2018reductions}. \citet[Theorem 3]{agarwal2018reductions} gives generalization guarantees on the policy value and constraint violation achieved by the approximate saddle point output by the algorithm.
+The analysis is generic under rate assumptions on uniform convergence of policy and constraint values.